Natural beekeeping

 About natural beekeeping practices

 Natural beekeeping means many different things.
 I often speak to beekeeping clubs about the different interpretations behind this topic.
 In my apiaries, I manage the hives without synthetic chemicals, antibiotics, or GMOs.
-I help the bees control varroa mites by strategically timing brood breaks, applying beneficial nematodes, and implementing organic inputs only when the bees need it.
+I help the bees control varroa mites and small hives beetles by strategically timing brood breaks, applying beneficial nematodes, and implementing organic inputs when the bees need it.
+Focusing on hive health helps the bees thrive.
+We can then enjoy extra products from the hive knowing that they weren't unnecessarily exposed to chemicals.

 Natural beekeeping means many different things.
 I often speak to beekeeping clubs about the different interpretations behind this topic.
 In my apiaries, I manage the hives without synthetic chemicals, antibiotics, or GMOs.
-I help the bees control varroa mites by strategically timing brood breaks, applying beneficial nematodes, and implementing organic inputs only when the bees need it.
+I help the bees control varroa mites and small hives beetles by strategically timing brood breaks, applying beneficial nematodes, and implementing organic inputs when the bees need it.
+Focusing on hive health helps the bees thrive.
+We can then enjoy extra products from the hive knowing that they weren't unnecessarily exposed to chemicals.

 Why I choose natural beekeeping

-Regular hive inspections help to monitor and support healthy colonies.
+Regular hive inspections help monitor and support healthy colonies

 Raw North Carolina honey

 All honey produced by Five Acres Honey Farm is minimally-filtered and bottled raw.
-After extraction in a hand-cranked stainless-steel extractor, the honey settles for 2 days in food-grade BPA-free buckets, and then immediately bottled in glass.
-Learn about the nutrients in honey.
+After extraction in a hand-cranked stainless-steel extractor, the honey settles for 2 or 3 days in food-grade, BPA-free buckets, and then it's immediately bottled.
+I only bottle in glass.
+Learn about nutrients in honey.

 Five Acres Honey Farm joined the Xerces Society Pollinator Conservation Program in 2023

 The Xerces Society is a "science-based conservation organization, working with diverse partners that include scientists, land managers, educators, policymakers, farmers, and communities."
 I pledged to grow pollinator-friendly flowers, provide nest sites, avoid pesticides, and spread the word.
-I help to do the latter through speaking engagements.
+I help to do the latter through speaking engagements any my blog.

 Five Acres Honey Farm joined the Butterfly Highway in 2021